Atlas-OS/utilities/README.md

 2. Open sfc-fix
 3. Go to MOUNTPOINT\Windows\System32\config and select the COMPONENTS hive
 4. Done! sfc-fix will now process the registry entries

+---

+## On `rsrc.syso`

+`gameutil/` and `multichoice/` both contain a binary file `rsrc.syso` that gets linked into the executable upon building.
+They were created with [rsrc](https://github.com/akavel/rsrc) and contain a manifest required for the GUI module [Walk](https://github.com/lxn/walk) to function.
+The manifests in question have the exact XML content from [Walk's example](https://github.com/lxn/walk/blob/c389da54e794a411ec9c9bfda01f2a0eb1b5a9b4/README.mdown#create-manifest-testmanifest).